chrper80/Milestone-project2/README.md

 *  Go to home page
     * Click the hamburger icon, then on every menu item
-    * Scroll down to the footer and make sure all the icons work and that everything opens in a new window
+    * Scroll down to the footer and make sure all the icons work and that everything opens in a new window that should

 Result: everything works as intended.

 * Go to about page
     * Click the hamburger icon, then on every menu item
-    * Scroll down to the footer and make sure all the icons work and that everything opens in a new window
+    * Scroll down to the footer and make sure all the icons work and that everything opens in a new window that should

 Result: everything works as intended.